Point source localisation with unbalanced optimal transport: Numerical experience

 Several details of the implementation, such as the branch-and-bound method for the insertion \cref{alg:fb:insert-and-remove}, are documented in \cite{tuomov-pointsource}.
 Conditional gradient methods crucially depend on merging heuristics to keep the number of spikes computationally manageable.
 These are also documented in \cite{tuomov-pointsource}.
 Contrary to the experiments in \cite{tuomov-pointsource}, on some of the experiments, we now needed to also enable merging heuristics for \PDPSName~to avoid accumulating a high number of spikes once the method starts to be very near a solution.
 The situation is the same with the new (non-sliding) \radonFBName~and \fPDPSradonName, with which we use the same objective function decrease based merging as with \FWfName.
 This is possible with the weak convergence guarantees of \cref{thm:fb:subdiff-conv}, but not with \cref{thm:sub:convergence:function-ergodic,cor:sub:convergence:function}.
 We do not use or need merging heuristics with the other variants of our methods, except to clean up after the final step.

 Most methods use semismooth Newton (SSN) for the finite-dimensional subproblems of \cref{alg:fb:insert-and-remove}, occasionally falling back to forward-backward splitting if the Newton system is too ill-conditioned.
-For the Radon norm proximal term the subproblem of \cref{alg:fb:insert-and-remove-radon} is significantly more complex, so, due to the significant effort of deriving and implementing semismooth Newton methods, we have, so far, only implemented the PDPS.
-This is reflected in the reported higher iteration counts for the inner problem.
-Even then, our formulation depends on the proximal map of $\vec\beta \mapsto \frac{1}{2}\norm{\vec\beta-\vec\alpha}_1 + \tau\alpha\norm{\vec\beta}_1$.
-Formulating an algorithm for this requires some effort, but proceeds along similar lines as sorting algorithms for simplex projection (see, e.g., \cite{angerhausen2022stochastic}) or the constrained positive $\ell_1$ regularisation algorithm of \cite[Lemma D.2]{suonpera2024general}.
+For the Radon norm proximal term the subproblem on \cref{step:fb:insert-and-remove-radon:sub} of \cref{alg:fb:insert-and-remove-radon} can be solved exactly in linear time.
+Such an algorithm can be developed along similar lines as sorting algorithms for simplex projection (see, e.g., \cite{angerhausen2022stochastic}) or the constrained positive $\ell_1$ regularisation algorithm of \cite[Lemma D.2]{suonpera2024general}.
 We provide details in the internal documentation of our implementation \cite{tuomov-pointsource-codes}.

 We always take the initial iterate $\mu^0=0$.
 For \eqref{eq:numerical:problem:biased}, also initial $z^0=0$ and the dual iterate $y^0=0$.
 Based on trial and error, we take the tolerance sequence $\epsilon_k = 0.5 \tau \alpha/(1+0.2k)^{1.4}$, where $k$ is the iteration number.
 This choice balances between fast initial convergence and not slowing down later iterations too much via excessive accuracy requirements.
 Moreover, as a bootstrap heuristic, on the first 10 iterations, we insert in \cref{alg:fb:insert-and-remove} at most one point irrespective of the tolerance $\epsilon_k$.
 This does not affect convergence, as the convergence theory can be applied starting from any fixed iteration number.
 We indicate in \cref{tab:numerical:algorithm-params,tab:numerical:algorithm-params:biased} the step length and other parameters that differ between each algorithm.
-For the step length parameters we indicate value relative to the maximal value, e.g., for \FBName we take $\tau = \tau_0 / L$ where $\tau \in (0, 1)$ is indicated in the table, and $L$ satisfies $A_*A \le L \Wave$.
+For the step length parameters we indicate value relative to the maximal value, e.g., for \FBName~we take $\tau = \tau_0 / L$ where $\tau \in (0, 1)$ is indicated in the table, and $L$ satisfies $A_*A \le L \Wave$.
+We take $\ellCurvature$ as three times the estimate of \cref{lemma:unbalanced:lip-diff-value-sensorA}.